George Canning: Backbenches

-Canning disliked being out of office, and wrote on to John Hookham Frere in summer 1801: "But the thought will obtrude itself now and then that I am not where I should be – non-hoc pollicitus."
+Canning disliked being out of office, and wrote to John Hookham Frere in summer 1801: "But the thought will obtrude itself now and then that I am not where I should be – non-hoc pollicitus."
 He also claimed that Pitt had done "scrupulously and magnanimously right by everyone but me".
 At the end of September 1801 Canning wrote to Frere, saying of Pitt: "I do love him, and reverence him as I should a Father – but a Father should not sacrifice me, with my good will.
 Most heartily I forgive him, But he has to answer to himself, and to the country for much mischief that he has done and much that is still to do."
 Pitt wished for Canning to enter Henry Addington's government, a move which Canning looked on as a horrible dilemma but in the end, he turned the offer down.

 Canning opposed the preliminaries of the Peace of Amiens signed on 1 October.
 He did not vote against it due to his personal devotion to Pitt.
 He wrote on 22 November: "I would risk my life to be assured of being able to act always with P in a manner satisfactory to my own feelings and sense of what is right, rather than have to seek that object in separation from him."
 On 27 May 1802 in the Commons Canning requested that all grants of land in Trinidad (captured by Britain from Spain) should be rejected until Parliament had decided what to do with the island.
 The threat that it could be populated by slaves like other West Indian islands was real.
 Canning instead wanted it to have a military post and that it should be settled with ex-soldiers, free blacks and creoles, with the Native American population protected and helped.
 He also asserted that the island should be used to test the theory that better methods of cultivation in land would lessen the need for slaves.
 Addington acceded to Canning's demands and the Reverend William Leigh believed Canning had saved 750,000 lives.

 At a dinner to celebrate Pitt's birthday in 1802, Canning wrote the song "The Pilot that Weathered the Storm", performed by a tenor from Drury Lane, Charles Dignum: